mohammedSlimani/money-tracker-server/README.md

 # money-server
-This is the Server to my mony management App.
+This is the Server to my money management App.